 The Minack Theatre

-We took a drive to Porthgwarra from Ednovean Farm the other evening following the narrow lane edged with a bright ribbon of yellow gorse flowers until it opened spectacularly to reveal the heathland running down to the cliffs.
+The narrow entance lane edged with a bright ribbon of yellow gorse flowers spectacularly reveals a braod heathland running down to the cliffs.
 Just how the BBC managed to get all of its vehicles and crew down there to film the recent scene in Poldark must have been a feat of engineering!

-The tide was in when we arrived and the cove already cast in shadow but we took the narrow tunnel cut by the miners in the last century down to the slipway and it held the very soul of the sea in its confines – the rich salty scent of so many holidays and gentle echo of the waves in it midst.
-And so we were not disappointed by the memories it stirred and I made myself a promise to go back earlier in the day to see the cove in sunshine!
+The tide was in when we arrived and the cove was already cast in shadow.
+We took the narrow tunnel cut by the miners in the last century down to the slipway.
+It held the very soul of the sea in its confines – the rich salty scent of so many holidays and gentle echo of the waves in it midst.

-The road will finish very soon now at the world famous landmark of Lands End where i will pick up our journey again to continue along the north coast to St Ives
+The road will finish very soon now at the world famous landmark of Lands End.

 To Follow the Penwith Tour

-The Penwith Tour that follows the sea around the south west Peninsular, is a great way to start to explore Cornwall – click on any box to follow more journeys through West Cornwall
+The Penwith Tour follows the sea around the south west Peninsular. is a great way to begin to explore Cornwall